sanjitkverma/JavaFX-Calculator/README.md

 You can create another inner class that implements the EventHandler interface to handle the button click events or you can create anonymous listeners for the Buttons.

-### Grading

-10pts – GUI with no event handling.

-15pts – GUI plus circle button functionality.
-A mouse press causes CircleButton background to change.
-The mouse release causes the circle button value to be appended onto the TextField.

-20pts – Command Button functions implemented.